open-mmlab/mmagic/docs/en/install.rst

    pip install torch torchvision

-See `PyTorch installation guide <https://pytorch.org/get-started/locally/>`_ for more installation options.
+See `PyTorch installation guide <https://pytorch.org/get-started/locally/>`_ for more installation commands.

 If PyTorch is already installed, check its version in Python: